splunk/public-o11y-docs/sp-oncall/mobile/ios-application.rst

 One of the Splunk On-Call notification options is a push notification to your iOS device.
 When being notified via PUSH notification while your phone locked, you have the convenience to acknowledge the alert directly from the lock-screen.

-.. note:: This looks different on iPhone 6 and earlier versus iPhone 6s and later.

-/_images/spoc/Screen-Shot-2020-06-03-at-1.43.32-PM.png

 -  By Swiping to the left, you will see Manage \| View \| Clear to select from
 -  For iPhone 6s and later, press hard to activate the 3D touch feature and reveal all of the actions and options you can take
 -  After you have acknowledged an incident, you'll receive a success notification confirming that your acknowledgment was successful